 The bearings are to be lubricated with a premium quality Lithium based NGLI # 2 grease suitable for anti-friction bearings use.
-The grease should have a viscosity range of 150 to 220 cSt (mm^2/sec) at 40 °C (100 °F) and Timken load rating of 16 kg (35 lb.) minimum.
+The grease should have a viscosity range of 150 to 220 cSt (mm2/sec) at 40 °C (100 °F) and Timken load rating of 16 kg (35 lb.) minimum.
 The grease should contain rust and oxidation inhibitors and extreme pressure additives.

-See table 5.2.6.1 for recommended grease types.
+See table 5.2.6.1 for grease types that are acceptable.
 Equivalents may also be used.